Skip to main content

 The ATO website at ato.gov.au has the authoritative criteria and application process.
 Services Australia provides additional patient-facing information.
 The Department of Health publishes the regulatory framework.
 ASIC's Moneysmart website at moneysmart.gov.au has consumer guidance about super release intermediaries.

-If you have a genuinely clinical situation that you think might meet the ATO criteria, see your GP.
-The pathway starts with proper clinical assessment, not with a cosmetic consultation.
+If you have symptoms that may require clinical assessment, see your GP.
+The pathway starts with an appropriate assessment, not with a cosmetic funding application.

 Practical Steps If You're Thinking About This